numenta/nupic-legacy/README.md

 ## Developer instructions

-If you want to develop, debug, or simply test NuPIC, clone it and follow the instructions below.
+If you want to develop, debug, or simply test NuPIC, [clone](https://github.com/numenta/nupic/wiki/Installing-and-Building-NuPIC#for-potential-contributors) it and follow the instructions below.
-If you wish to contribute to NuPIC, please follow the [Potential Contributor setup](https://github.com/numenta/nupic/wiki/Installing-and-Building-NuPIC#for-potential-contributors) in the wiki.

 ### Using command line